 Originally, all four legs of the lunar module had contact probes (refer, e.g., to AS09-21-3199, showing Spider, Apollo 9's lunar module, in earth orbit).
 The contact probe was removed from the leg of the lunar module containing the egress ladder, out of fears that it would bend and jut up toward the ladder, ready to puncture a pressure suit.
 Starting with Apollo 11, only three legs sported probes.

-Of course, having what amounted to five-foot spikes protruding from the bottom of the landing pads wouldn't do the S-IVB's oxygen tank any good (when the LM was nestled in the SLA during launch), so the probes were folded up toward the LM, as shown on Apollo 10's lunar module (photo S69-17810).
+Of course, having what amounted to five-foot spikes protruding from the bottom of the landing pads wouldn't do the S-IVB's liquid hydrogen tank any good (when the LM was nestled in the SLA during launch), so the probes were folded up toward the LM, as shown on Apollo 10's lunar module (photo S69-17810).

 The Apollo Spacecraft News Reference (Lunar Module) [direct link to 4.5 meg PDF; part 2 of the Lunar Module News Reference at Indiana University's Apollo Technical Data Library] contains a description of the probes: